jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 $$

 If we omit the argument $$n$$ for a moment (through currying), this reduces to
-$$f = g(f)$$ and is called the _fixed-point equation_.
+$$f = g(f)$$ and is called a _fixed-point equation_.
 Solutions for $$f$$ that
 satisfy this equation are called fixed points since $$g$$ maps those to themselves.
 Thus, the factorial function $$f$$ is a fixed point of the helper function $$g$$.

 How does one find _a_ fixed point of a function?
 Turns out that within the limits of lambda calculus, one can construct a lambda function that maps functions to (one of) their fixed-point(s).
-Such a function is called a _fixed- point combinator_.
+Such a function is called a _fixed-point combinator_.
 One particular construction is the so-called _Y combinator_ which was discovered by Haskell Curry (who already has a programming language and the Currying procedure named after him).
 The lambda expression for the Y combinator looks like this:

 $$\mathsf{Y} = \lambda f \,.\, (\lambda x \,.\, f(x\ x))(\lambda x \,.\, f(x\ x)).$$